AssTractionHero/cytube/docs/frequently-asked-questions.md

 enabled in the CyTube configuration file.
-Additionally, these are just the codecs that are accepted by CyTube; if you are using an old version of ffmpeg then some of these supported codecs may result in errors (e.g. VP9 is not readable by the version of libav-tools in Debian wheezy stable).
+Additionally, these are just the codecs that are accepted by CyTube; if you are using an old version of ffmpeg then some of these supported codecs may result in errors (e.g. VP9 is not readable by the version of libav-tools in Debian "Wheezy" stable).

 ## For direct links, why can't I add .mkv, .avi, or some other video format?